mjhea0/flask-ajax-form/readme.md

 ## Functionality

-User selects a vehicle make from a drop down list.
-Once selected, an AJAX request is sent with the make ID to the client-side to grab the appropriate vehicle models based on the make.
-The response sent back contains said models that populate a second drop down list.
+User selects a *department* from a drop down list.
+Once selected, an AJAX request is sent with the *department* ID to the server-side to grab the appropriate *employees* based on the *department*.
+The response sent back contains the *employees* that populate a second drop down list.

 ## Install/Run